jvmaiaa/nvm_linux_installation/README.md

 # 📌 How to Install and Use NVM on Linux

+## OBS: Make sure you are using traditional bash

 This tutorial explains how to **install NVM (Node Version Manager) on Linux**.
 If you already have **Node.js** installed, we will first remove it before proceeding with the installation.